-Delay Units: Metric OSD Mode: Full Page Video Status: RGB HQ Video: RGB HQ Video: Choose between RGB or YUV; if you have a YUV display, set this item to YUV, otherwise set it to RGB.
+HQ Video: Choose between RGB or YUV; if you have a YUV display, set this item to YUV, otherwise set it to RGB.
+Note that this setting has no effect on the HDMI output.

-This setting controls the routing of the HQ-video within the AVR250, either as 3-wire YUV or 4wire RGB signals (with the synchronisation signal on composite for RGB).
+This setting controls the routing of the HQ-video within the AVR280, either as 3-wire YUV or 4wire RGB signals (with the synchronisation signal on composite for RGB).
 In addition, it controls the operation of the S-video/composite-to-HQ video converter.